 What are some things I need to know or do while I take Azithromycin Oral Suspension?

 - Tell all of your health care providers that you take azithromycin oral suspension.
 This includes your doctors, nurses, pharmacists, and dentists.

 - Do not use longer than you have been told.
 A second infection may happen.

-- If you are taking warfarin, talk with your doctor.
-You may need to have your blood work checked more closely while you are taking it with azithromycin oral suspension.
+- This medicine may affect how much of some other drugs are in your body.
+If you are taking other drugs, talk with your doctor.
+You may need to have your blood work checked more closely while taking azithromycin oral suspension with your other drugs.

 - A very bad and sometimes deadly reaction has happened with azithromycin oral suspension.
 Most of the time, this reaction has signs like fever, rash, or swollen glands with problems in body organs like the liver, kidney, blood, heart, muscles and joints, or lungs.
 Talk with the doctor.